mufana/mufana.github.io/_posts/2017-11-20-Automating-HR-Process.md

 | Select $props | export-csv -Path $CSVpath\$CSVfile -NoTypeInformation
 ```

 __The variable ```$PSScriptRoot``` is a system variable.
 This is the current location from where the script is executed.
-This variable is set when the script is executed. if the script is finished, the variable will be empty.__
+This variable is only set during execution of the script.
+As soon as the script is finished, the variable will be empty.__

 To export all the data to a CSV file I've added the ```Export-CSV``` cmdlet.